teaching resource

 Grades: 2 - 5

-Start the school year with a collaborative game to initiate student introductions.
+Start the school year with a collaborative Back to School Categories game to initiate student introductions.

 What are your plans for the first day of school?
 Do you have an idea ready for your students to get to know each other?
 Look no further!
-Teach Starter has created a fun and exciting game of Back to School Scatter! to get that first day moving!
+Teach Starter has created a fun and exciting Back to School Categories Game to get that first day moving!

-Use this Scattegories-style icebreaker game with your students to initiate classroom introductions and promote team building at the beginning of the year.
+Use this Scattegories-style icebreaker game with your students at the beginning of the year to initiate classroom introductions and promote team building.

-Students will go through a series of prompts with a partner, listing ideas surrounding a particular topic.
+In this categories game, students will go through a series of prompts with a partner, listing ideas surrounding a particular topic.
 The pair of students with the most responses and the most original responses wins.
-Some examples of categories are Best Movies to See, Best Things About School, Most Annoying Things, Worst Cafeteria Lunches, and more!
+Some examples of categories are Best Movies to See, Best Things About School, Most Annoying Things, Worst Lunches, and more!

 • Provide students with a recording sheet and writing utensils.
 Students choose a partner and sit where neither can see the other’s recording sheet.